cryptolokimax/ext-loki-stats/README.md

-# Mozaïk remote json widgets
+# Mozaïk remote widgets

-This is an extension for Mozaïk dashboard, that contains widgets related to Loki blockchain
+This is an extension for Mozaïk dashboard, that contains widgets related to Loki blockchain dashboard

 ## Widgets